Fight Hunger

 In our community, individuals or families do not want to share with their neighbors the fact that they are struggling economically often hide hunger.
 Sometimes hunger hides behind doors of nice houses with mortgages in default, or where the electricity is turned off, or all the income is going to housing costs, leaving little or no money for food.
 Sometimes it hides behind the stoic faces of parents or grandparents who skip meals to protect their children or grandchildren from hunger.
 It goes unseen by those not looking for it.

-Often students only eat while they are at school because they do not have food at home.
-There are 92,837 students that have qualified for free and reduced lunch, which is 49.7 percent of the students enrolled in Palm Beach County Public Schools (not including charter schools).
+Often, students only eat while they are at school because they do not have food at home.
+Approximately 75% of the families with children enrolled in the Palm Beach County School District are considered economically disadvantaged.
 Due to the growing number of children facing food insecurities, United Way of Palm Beach County has partnered with providers to provide 7,800 children with weekend food backpacks and nearly 22,000 meals served through the Mobile Breakspot food program in the Glades area.

 Palm Beach County Hunger Relief Plan